 The common symptoms of an ingrown toenail include:

-Ingrown toenails occur for a multitude to reasons, and in many people genetics play a role in the general shape of the nail growth.
-By far the most common cause of ingrown toenails is improper trimming.
-If a nail is cut too short, the skin next to the nail may fold over the nail.
-This can be worsened by poorly fitting or tight shoe gear.
+Ingrown toenails occur for a multitude of reasons, and in many people, genetics play a role in the general shape of nail growth.
+By far, the most common cause of ingrown toenails is improper trimming.
+If a nail is cut too short, the skin next to the nail may fold over the nail, causing the nail to grow into the flesh of the toe, instead of over it.

-Though treatment is best tailored to the individual, the treating physician may prescribe oral antibiotics or perform a simple surgery to remove a portion or all of the offending nail.
-In some cases, a permanent removal of a portion or all of the nail is indicated.
+Though ingrown toenail treatment in McKinney at Synergy Foot & Ankle is best tailored to the individual, the treating physician may prescribe oral antibiotics or perform a simple surgery to remove a portion or all of the offending nail.
+In some cases, permanent removal of a portion or all of the nail is indicated.
 Most people experience very little pain after these procedures and return to normal activity the next day.